Thomas (bishop of Vác): Early career

 Thomas served as provost of the collegiate chapter of Hánta from 1270 to 1277 or 1278 (present-day a borough in Kisbér), which laid in the territory of the Diocese of Veszprém.
 Beside that, he was also a canon of the cathedral chapter of Győr between 1270 and 1271, and was styled as royal familiaris clericus in 1270.
 With the permission of the new monarch Stephen V of Hungary, Thomas donated the estate Nyulas to the provostry of Hánta in 1270.
 Otherwise, the king transcribed and confirmed all former royal letters of donations (i.e. Komor, Kemlék, Bugna) to the provost and his brothers in the same year.
 Still in 1270, Thomas handed over the estate Bugna to his familiaris Tristan, son of William.
 Later, Thomas, as provost of Hánta, sold the estate Nyulas to Abbot Boniface of Pannonhalma for 20 silver marks with the consent of the chapter of Győr.
 It is plausible that Thomas compensated his provostry with other land from his family wealth.
+During the Bohemian–Hungarian War in 1271, Stephen V sent Thomas, along with Paul Balog and Roland Rátót, to the court of Ottokar II of Bohemia in mid-May to negotiate a ceasefire with the Bohemian king.
+This mission, however, only served to delay time so that Stephen could prepare for the open battle against Ottokar.